Cost to Install a Glass Shower Door – 2023 Prices

 Upgrading the Shower

 Upgraded glass shower doors are often installed when doing a shower renovation.
 Installing tile or new fixtures in the shower to match the new door hardware can be an attractive upgrade and a great project at the same time.
-Learn more about the cost of installing or enhancing a shower.

 DIY vs. Professional Install

 How much experience, time, tools, and DIY talent you have will determine if you should do the shower glass door or hire a professional.
 General contractors charge $50 – $150 per hour for this type of project.
-However, hiring a professional often means it will get completed quicker and look better.

 Get three or more estimates from home improvement professionals in your area.
-Compare the statement of work for each contractor or handyperson, check references, licenses, and insurance.
+Compare the statement of work for each contractor or handyperson, and check references, licenses, and insurance.

 Whatever the final cost, a quality glass shower door will give you years of value and add equity to your home.